w3c/i18n-discuss/explainers/string-meta-explainer-updated.md

 ![image](https://user-images.githubusercontent.com/69082/221374099-1137818c-e5a1-4c2b-8e40-d3d7301a0dca.png)

+The problem here is that the values for `{$title.dir}` and `{$title.lang}` have to come from somewhere.
+If the application's author is careful, she might make allowances for this throughout her application.
+But if each standard solves this problem individually, there is a risk that data structures defined by standards will do so in different ways, using different field names, and requiring careful "wiring" to ensure that nothing is lost end-to-end.

-One other thing to notice: the font in the bottom screen capture changed!
+One other thing to notice: the font for the Arabic text in the bottom screen capture changed!
 This is because the `lang` attribute triggered the browser's font fallback mechanism to look for an appropriate Arabic language font (rather than the default fallback).
-There is nothing special in the style sheet of the page to trigger this: merely providing the correct `lang` value got the appropriate display.
+There is nothing special in the style sheet of the page to trigger this: merely providing the correct `lang` value got the appropriate `sans-serif` font for Arabic (vs. the previous use of a generic fallback, which happened to use a `serif` font for Arabic script text).

 _Feel free to paste the above texts into our [playground page](https://w3c.github.io/i18n-discuss/explainers/bidi-html-demo.html) or choose examples from the drop down box.
 Screen shots in this section were taken from the playground page in Firefox/Windows._